Hopac/Hopac/Docs/Actors.md

 **ActorModel**, is left as an exercise for the reader.

 Please note that the above is not meant to demonstrate a practical way to do actor style programming in Hopac.
-The above is meant as an illustrative, encoding that hopefully helps to understand both models.
+The above is meant as an illustrative encoding that hopefully helps to understand both models.
 The above encoding is not very practical, because it is very inefficient in a number of ways and it is possible to implement actor models and program in actor model like styles